contributte/doctrine-dbal/.docs/README.md

 > Take a look at more information in official Doctrine documentation:
 > - https://www.doctrine-project.org/projects/doctrine-dbal/en/latest/reference/caching.html

-A Doctrine can automatically cache result sets.
+A Doctrine DBAL can automatically cache result sets.
 The feature is optional though, and by default, no result set is cached.
 You can enable the result cache by setting the `resultCache` configuration option to an instance of a cache driver.

 > [!WARNING]